Health Articles

 Foods that can MAKE or BREAK your skin!

-Omega 3 fatty acids are usually referring to as good fat.
-It serves to regulate skin’s oil production, improved balance hydration, subdue breakout and minimize signs of aging.
-Furthermore, it can also help to soften rough, dry skin, and have a soothing effect on irritation and dermatitis if apply topically.
-Omega 3 rich foods can improve the composition of skin by balancing its inflammatory response towards the effect of sun damage and also improve sensitive skin condition by making it less dehydrated and dry.
+The term "good fat" usually refers to omega-3 fatty acids.
+It regulates skin oil production, improves hydration balance, controls breakouts, and reduces signs of ageing.
+Furthermore, when applied topically, it can help soften rough, dry skin and soothe irritation and dermatitis.
+Omega-3-rich foods can improve skin composition by balancing its inflammatory response to sun damage, as well as improve sensitive skin condition by making it less dehydrated and dry.

 Sugar